-- 6.8.1 'Hazardous waste' is waste with one or more properties that are hazardous to health or to the environment. - 6.8.2 Categories or generic types of hazardous wastes as well as the properties of hazardous waste are listed in the European Commission's Hazardous Waste Directive. - 6.8.3 Controls are implemented by the Hazardous Waste Regulations and waste is defined as hazardous on the basis of: - · Waste listed as hazardous waste in the list of wastes; - Any other waste stream that the Secretary of State determines as hazardous; or - A specific batch of waste that the Secretary of State determines to be classified as hazardous. - 6.8.4 The EU Waste Framework Directive when formally adopted will establish EU-wide targets for reuse, recycling and recovery of 70% of construction and demolition waste by 2020.
-This requirement is expected to apply to the construction of new nuclear power stations.
+- 6.8.1 Hazardous waste is waste with one or more properties that are hazardous to health or to the environment203. - 6.8.2 Categories or generic types of hazardous wastes as well as the properties of hazardous waste are listed in the European Commission's Hazardous Waste Directive204. - 6.8.3 Controls are implemented by the Hazardous Waste Regulations205 and waste is defined as hazardous on the basis of: - waste listed as hazardous waste in the list of wastes; - any other waste stream that the Secretary of State determines as hazardous; or - a specific batch of waste that the Secretary of State determines to be classified as hazardous.